lekma/mood.msgpack/README.rst

 object.__reduce__()
-  The interface is currently defined as follows: the ``__reduce__`` method takes no argument and shall return either a string or preferably a tuple (the returned object is often referred to as the "reduce value").
+  The interface is currently defined as follows: the ``__reduce__`` method takes no argument and shall return either a unique string or preferably a tuple (the returned object is often referred to as the "reduce value").

   If a string is returned, the string should be interpreted as the name of a